turbot/guardrails-docs/docs/guides/hosting-guardrails/monitoring/investigate-event-flood/index.md

 ```
 ![Accounts Generating Events](/images/docs/guardrails/guides/hosting-guardrails/monitoring/investigate-event-flood/cloudwatch-log-insights-events-by-account.png)

-Next, use this query to identify **External Messages by Source for a Tenant**.
+## Step 8: External Messages by Source for a Tenant

+Use below query to identify specific event `Source` from the different services.

 ```
 fields @timestamp, @message